davestephens/ansible-nas/README.md

 * [pyLoad](https://pyload.net/) - A download manager with a friendly web-interface
 * [PyTivo](http://pytivo.org) - An HMO and GoBack server for TiVos.
 * [Radarr](https://radarr.video/) - for organising and downloading movies
+* [Readarr](https://readarr.com/) - an ebook collection manager for Usenet and BitTorrent users
 * [Route53 DDNS](https://crazymax.dev/ddns-route53/) - Automatically update AWS Route53 with your IP address
 * [RSS-Bridge](https://rss-bridge.github.io/rss-bridge/) - The RSS feed for websites missing it
 * [Sabnzbd](https://sabnzbd.org/) - A powerful usenet downloader that FreeNAS provides